SalomePlatform/yacs/doc/hxx2salome.rst

 IDL Implementation
 ------------------

 As explained in [R2]_ and [H2]_, the  IDL  implementation consists in writing a servant (an object that will perform the IDL contract).
-The source of this servant is composed in two files, named in Salome by convention  <module_name>.hxx  and  <module_name>.cxx .
+The source of this servant is composed in two files, named in SALOME by convention  <module_name>.hxx  and  <module_name>.cxx .
 The generated code for these two files is also based upon the type analysis of the C++ public  API  : for each C++ type, we know the  IDL  type that was associated (cf. Chapter 4), and consequently the code to generate.
 This code follows always the same scheme.
 We first generate the header  <module_name>.hxx , which contains the class declaration of the servant, and is imposed by the rules of the C++ mapping of CORBA.
 We then generate  <module_name>.cxx, which contains the class definition.
 For each method, we proceed in three steps :

 * Arguments processing : conversion of the types imposed by C++ mapping rules to the type of the C++ component.
 Of course, this conversion is always possible, because we have restricted the C++ component type to the one for which this operation is possible!